 The Corporate Tax Planning Law Review: USA

-After two years' experience with the most substantial changes to the US federal income tax system since 1986, taxpayers have become familiar, if not entirely at home, with the complex reforms contained in legislation popularly known as the Tax Cuts and Jobs Act (TCJA).
+Three years after the ink dried on the most substantial changes to the US federal income tax system since 1986, taxpayers have become familiar, if not entirely at home, with the complex reforms contained in legislation popularly known as the Tax Cuts and Jobs Act (TCJA).
 The TCJA represented a re-examination of the decades-long system for the US federal income taxation of corporations: a high statutory rate imposed on worldwide income coupled with the opportunity for essentially permanent deferral of offshore earnings.
 This combination of the incentive and means for keeping corporate earnings outside the United States led to controversial tax and business strategies by multinational enterprises with significant US operations, such as corporate 'inversions', intercompany borrowings intended to generate deductible interest payments in the United States and corresponding offshore income, extraterritorial ownership of intellectual property and retention of cash abroad.
 Among other changes, the TCJA cut the corporate income tax rate from 35 per cent to 21 per cent, broadened the kinds of offshore income that may be subject to current taxation in the United States, subjected untaxed corporate earnings to a one-time 'repatriation' tax and enacted a limited 'participation exemption' regime applicable to the foreign-source portion of dividends from corporate subsidiaries.

 i Entity selection and business operations